-A photograph from the 1940s shows a time traveling hipster.
+A photograph from the 1940s shows an obviously out-of-place, time-traveling hipster.

 A photograph supposedly showing a “time-traveling hipster” has been circulating on the Internet since at least 2010: